Types of Health Plans

 When shopping for a health plan, you may see a plan described as an HMO, PPO, POS or EPO.
 Those abbreviations are important because the coverage, rules and typical costs differ for each type of plan.

 In a Preferred Provider Organization (PPO), you’re not required to have a PCP.
 You don’t need a referral to see a specialist.
 The costs may include a copay, coinsurance (a percentage of the cost of covered healthcare expenses) and a deductible (an amount you have to pay before the insurer starts covering costs).
+(See The Facts about Cost Sharing in this issue.)
 The plan covers your care whether you see doctors who are in network or out of network.
-But, if the doctor is out of network, your costs are higher than if you stay in network.
+But if the doctor is out of network, your costs are higher than if you stay in network.

 Choosing among Types of Plans